-Moods and emotions abound in pregnancy, birth and postpartum.
+Moods and emotions abound in pregnancy, birth, and postpartum.
 Moods are emotions or manifestations in your nervous system created by interactions with your environment or people in your environment.
 Moods are usually positive or negative reactive states.
-Where the individual reacts to the words that are used, the space the words are used in and the tone behind the words.
+Where the individual reacts to the words that are used, the space the words are used in, and the tone behind the words.
 These emotions start in the mind but move and exist in the body.
 Although emotions are subjective they seem to have a life of their own and grow until we project them out into our environments.

 Awareness of your mood allows you to adjust it or manipulate it to your advantage.
-Changing your out look, changing our actions and changing the actions of those around us.
-Basically rebooting your mood change then Chang your outlook, your actions and the actions and words of those around you.
+Changing your outlook, changing our actions, and changing the actions of those around us.
+Basically rebooting your mood change then Chang your outlook, your actions, and the actions and words of those around you.
 Learning how to identify your mood is a critical skill that can help you to live in the world differently.
 It can change the situation you are in and help you to craft a new and better outcome.
-This powerful skill promotes confidence in yourself, your body and your outcomes.
+This powerful skill promotes confidence in yourself, your body, and your outcomes.

-When the staff supporting the mother witness her calm they will reflect back her calm.
+When the staff supporting the mother witnessed her calm they will reflect back her calm.
 When the staff is in an anxious or panicked state they can bring their mood into your space affecting your environment and maybe your outcome.

 Below are some of the ways moods affect the body.

 |Normal heart rate||Elevated heart rate|

 |Knowledge of ability to cope||Fear of lack of coping|

 Rebooting a mood is both simple and complicated.
 By familiarizing your self with the signs and symptoms of positive and negative moods, you can identify and catch your mood quickly and counteract them.

 Four steps to identifying and rebooting your mood

 - First, identify your mood by name.
 “I am scared.”